 You've likely heard that data is your organization's lifeblood — yet many businesses aren't harnessing its power.
-As a result, there is a disconnect and a skills gap, which can be costly.
 While 59 percent of marketing teams claim to be highly data-driven, even performance marketers and analysts within these teams struggle to make sense of their piling data.
 Roughly 41 percent say they're not very comfortable "collecting and analyzing" or "reporting and presenting" data, while 35 percent aren't comfortable "reading and understanding" it.

 In the golden era of data, you have access to more information than ever, but are you analyzing it to maximize its potential?
 If not, you're leaving invaluable knowledge on the table.

 So whether you want to find solutions to internal issues, make more informed decisions, or find benchmarks and set performance goals, it's time to take marketing data analysis seriously.

 From data to insights: 6 tips to consider